-1) Buildings: up to 50 years
+1) Buildings: up to 50 ye ears

-2) Right-of-use assets Shorter of useful life and the term of the underlying lease 3) Leasehold improvements: Shorter of useful life and the term of the underlying lease
+Right-of-use assets Shorter of useful life and the term of the underlying lease

+3) Leasehold improvements: Shorter of useful life and the term of the underlying lease

 4) Equipment:

 a.
-Personal computers:
+Personal computers: 3-5 years

 b.
-Information systems hardware:
+Information systems h ardware: up to 10 years

 c.
-Other equipment:

-3-5 years

-up to 10 years

-up to 15 years
+Other equipment: up to 15 years